zencart/documentation/content/user/search/optimizing_seo.md

 ### Articles and other content
 EZ Pages can be a place to write articles that can educate customers, celebrate creative uses of your products, and highlight success stories.

+Articles should contain keywords (phrases) that your customers are searching for.
+And these articles should contain links to the products that your articles are referring to.

 Work on getting backlinks to your articles which line up with popular search terms for your site or the products discussed on those pages.